 How it looks is going to vary greatly according to the dentist that is doing it.
 The dentist needs to translate what the patient wants into a smile design prescription that is sent to the laboratory.
 The teeth are going to be a little bigger and bulkier.
 With some people and some mouths, that will be fine.
-With others, it's going to look like too much teeth are in their mouth.
+With others, it’s going to look like too much teeth are in their mouth.
 And then the results are going to depend on the expectations the dentist creates.
-In no way is this going to be equal to a set of beautifully crafted porcelain veneers.
+In no way is this going to be close to to a set of beautifully crafted porcelain veneers.
 But if someone has a truly ugly smile otherwise, this can give you an acceptable smile.
-If you expect too much from Snap-On Smile, you're setting yourself up for disappointment.
+If you expect too much from Snap-On Smile, you’re setting yourself up for disappointment.

 Please see our blog postings.
-We have a category with several postings about Snap-on Smile dating back as far as 2007, where we recommend this as a temporary, inexpensive fix for someone with spacing between their teeth, and we answer people's questions, such as, how much does this cost?
+We have a category with several postings about Snap-On Smile dating back as far as 2007, where we recommend this as a temporary, inexpensive fix for someone with spacing between their teeth, and we answer people’s questions, such as, how much does this cost?
 You may be particularly interested in a Snap-On Smile testimonial from a user that we received in 2010.
 We also have a Snap-On Smile complaint from another patient who was totally disappointed.

 This content was written by Dr. David Hall.